JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 reside in the same source set.
 It applies to sealed classes without the [`expect`/`actual`](mpp-connect-to-apis.md) modifiers.

 A sealed class can be declared as `expect` in a common source set and have `actual` implementations in platform source sets.
 In this case, both `expect` and `actual` classes can have subclasses in their source sets.
-Moreover, if you use [hierarchical structure](mpp-share-on-platforms.md#share-code-on-similar-platforms), you can create subclasses in any source set between the `expect` and `actual` declarations.
+Moreover, if you use a [hierarchical structure](mpp-share-on-platforms.md#share-code-on-similar-platforms), you can create subclasses in any source set between the `expect` and `actual` declarations.

 [Learn more about the hierarchical structure of multiplatform projects](mpp-share-on-platforms.md#share-code-on-similar-platforms).